ZhenyingZhu/StudyNotes/AIAndData.md

 But when asking it for doing some researchs, it is extremely slow.

+GPT 5.6 can do things without ask, so need to be cautious

 ### Claude Sonnet 4.5

 AI is very untrustworthy when dealing with complicate code base.
 It will make up stuff and go in circles when it is deeper.